Pala Today News – 4/24/26

 BUSINE$$

 As of midday trading on Wall Street, stocks were mixed.
-The Dow fell four tenths of a percent.
-The S&P 500 was up three tenths.
-And the Nasdaq gained two thirds of a percent.
-Gold traded $23.40 higher on the Comex at $4,109.90 an ounce.
-West Texas Intermediate Crude oil futures were up 23 cents to $61.21 a barrel.
+The Dow fell a third of a percent.
+The S&P 500 was up two thirds.
+The Nasdaq gained 1.4%.
+Gold traded $19.90 higher on the Comex at $4,743.90 an ounce.
+West Texas Intermediate Crude oil futures retreated by $2.15, trading at $93.70 a barrel.

 LIFESTYLE / GREEN LIVING